 You might actually want to split your time on this itinerary between two different hotels.
 In central Scottsdale, I recommend either the Bespoke Inn or the The Scott Resort & Spa.
 Outside of Scottsdale, I recommend CIVANA Wellness Resort and Spa.

 The Bespoke Inn is a small boutique hotel located within walking distance to most of Old Town Scottsdale.
 The inn does not offer a spa, but it does offer a small infinity pool, a relaxing courtyard, a good restaurant, and free bike rentals for guests.
+(Book a room here)

 CIVANA Wellness Resort and Spa is located in a small town called Carefree – how perfect for a wellness retreat!
 This desert resort has a beautiful spa, tranquil rooms, multiple restaurant options, and a bunch of classes and activities that are included for free with your stay.
 It's also really affordable for everything that's included.
+(Book a room here)

-Read more about staying at CIVANA here.
+Read my full review about staying at CIVANA here.

 Day 2: Feed your soul with art and the outdoors